gregaiello/Robotics/README.md

-Reports written during my PhD at University of Basel, different topics from Robotics to Math to Programming and so on.
+Reports written/used during my PhD at University of Basel, they cover different topics from Robotics to Math to Programming and so on.